-Below you can find links to a brief and a position document that have been issued by ASHRAE about how HVAC can be used to help reduce possible exposure.
+Below you can find links to a brief and a position document that have been issued by ASHRAE about how HVAC can be used to help reduce possible exposure to COVID-19 and other infectious aerosols.
 What they say, in short, is that the filtration and fresh air ventilation provided by HVAC represent a way to reduce possible exposure.
-The addition of fresh air, filtration (both UV and particulate) are ways to increase the effectiveness of the HVAC system in removing infectious aerosals.
+The addition of fresh air, filtration (both UV and particulate) are ways to increase the effectiveness of the HVAC system in removing infectious aerosols.

 ASHRAEs guidance on measures to be implemented in existing non health care commercial business settings is: